Amirhan-Taipovjan-Greatest-I/.github/profile/README.md

 Also You [can suggest Products](https://github.com/Amirhan-Taipovjan-Greatest-I/.github/issues) to translate or give a Reminder to Me about some already translated Products being updated that they require re-translating or additional translating.
 ### Tatar Proofreader.
 Currently a Proofreader for Tatar Language on such ⏳💯official Projects as:
-- ⏳The Minecraft Game (and its Launcher),
+- ⏳The Minecraft:Java Edition Game (and its Launcher),
 - ⏳NameMC Site,
 - ⏳BOINC Program and Site.